archfz/cypress-terminal-report/README.md

 #### 3.5.0

-- Add new feature outputCompactLogs to allow for optionally overriding compactLogs for the output file specifically [see here](#optionsoutputcompactlogs). [issue](https://github.com/archfz/cypress-terminal-report/issues/138)
+- Add new feature outputCompactLogs to allow for optionally overriding compactLogs for the output file specifically [see here](#optionsoutputcompactlogs). by [bvandercar-vt](https://github.com/bvandercar-vt) [issue](https://github.com/archfz/cypress-terminal-report/issues/138)

 #### 3.4.2